-The specialist might examine you nose with a medical instrument called an endoscope.
+The specialist might examine you nose with a medical instrument called an endoscope and ask you to identify different tastes and smells with a test kit.
 They might ask you to have a computed tomography (CT) scan or a magnetic image resonance (MRI) scan, or have a blood test.

 Treatment depends on why you lost your sense of smell.
 It can involve: